gandji/mymoviedb/REAME.md

 (I have no tests, I just use it)

-Install it by hand.
+Install it by hand where you want it.

-You can create a shortcut to the script.
+You can create a shortcut to the .bat script.

 Getting Started